citizenlabsgr/community/governance/cl_bylaws.md

 ### Section 4.1	List of Officers

-Organization officers shall be the Chair, Vice Chair, Treasurer, and Secretary.
+The primary officer of the organization shall be the Chair, unless otherwise designated by the Board.
+Depending on the needs of the organization, additional officers may be appointed by the board.

 ### # Section 4.2	Officer Election